4sh/fmt-angular-beginner-tps/README.md

 ### Run

+#### Prerequisites

+Supported operating systems: macOS, Linux and Windows.

 Node.js v20.10+ is required to run the project.

 You can check the current Node.js version by running the `node -v` command.